dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 Changing the language specificiation of Nederlang to enforce that function names can not be shadowed would allow us to speed-up resolving functions by their name.
 That way we can start by looking at the outer-most (global) scope and only then start traversing all of the inner scopes.
 A cool trick, but not really Rust related so let's think of what else there is.

 What about using a single `Vec<(String, Object)>` then?
-If we store the number of declared variables before evaluating the function body, we can then call [Vec::truncate()](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.truncate) to get rid of all variables declared in that function.
+If we store the number of declared variables before evaluating the function body, we can then call [Vec::truncate()](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.truncate) afterwards to get rid of all variables declared in that function.

 While we're at it, let's use a separate `Vec` for `names` and `values`.
 That should speed-up resolving variables by their name since we're really only interested in the value of the variable we're looking for.